SurniaUlula/wpsso-schema-json-ld/readme.txt

 = 2.13.2 =

-(2019/10/18) Added filter hooks to disable the new 'woocommerce_structured_data_review' and 'woocommerce_structured_data_website' filters in WooCommerce v3.7.1.
+(2019/10/18) Added filter hooks to disable the new 'woocommerce_structured_data_review' and 'woocommerce_structured_data_website' filters in WooCommerce v3.7.1 (Premium version).

-= 2.13.1 =

-(2019/10/14) Maintenance release for WPSSO Core v6.8.0.